 Further Information and Other Local Ideas

 To continue your walking around Finchingfield you could pick up the Halstead Circular Walk where there's river trails along the Colne and visit to the wonderful Giant Redwood Grove at Broaks Wood.
 Near here there's also the noteworthy village of Castle Hedingham.
 Here you'll find the splendid Hedingham Castle with its significant 12th century Norman Keep, pretty lake and beautiful landscaped gardens.
+Near here there's also Gosfield Hall and Gosfield Lake where there's some nice waterside trails and a good lakeside cafe.
+The 16th century hall is designated as a Grade I listed building and is now used for weddings.

 There's also some good cycling and walking trails in the nearby Great Notley Country Park.